Tips for starting a podcast

 2 hours for recording of the narration

-4 hours for editing (one hour for every 15 minutes of raw audio)
+4 hours for editing (I allow one hour for every 15 minutes of raw audio)

-3 hours to select and place ambient music
+4 hours to select and place ambient background music

 2 hours for writing the show notes, credits, music credits, website and social media posts about the new episode

-Once you have an episode (or audio file) ready to go, choose a hosting service to host your podcast.
+HOSTING Once you have an episode (finished audio file) ready to go, choose a hosting service to host your podcast.
 I have used a few different hosting sites and found the best value for money for a new podcaster to be Podbean.
-After you have chosen your host, and have uploaded your first file (it could even just be a short introduction to your podcast - doesn't have to be an episode), then you can submit your podcast to Apple Podcasts (formerly iTunes) as well as the other podcatchers like Stitcher, Podbean, Google Podcasts, Podcast Addict, etc. Start with Apple, and then apply for the others one by one.
+After you have chosen your host, and have uploaded your first file (it could even just be a short introduction to your podcast - doesn't have to be an episode), then you can submit your podcast to Apple Podcasts (formerly iTunes) as well as the other podcatchers like Stitcher, Podbean, Google Podcasts, Podcast Addict, Castbox, etc. Start with Apple, and then apply for the others one by one.
 That’s how people will find your episodes.
 More info on how to do this.

 Happy podcasting! :)